Published 07:59 IST, June 4th 2022

 As the battle to safeguard Kyiv’s sovereignty completed 100 days on Friday, United Nations (UN) chief renewed his call for an immediate halt to the violence.

-In an online statement, UN Secretary-General said, “As we mark this tragic day, I renew my call for an immediate halt to violence, for unfettered humanitarian access to all those in need, for safe evacuation of civilians trapped in areas of fighting and for urgent protection of civilians and respect for human rights in accordance with international norms.”
+In an online statement, the UN Secretary-General said, “As we mark this tragic day, I renew my call for an immediate halt to violence, for unfettered humanitarian access to all those in need, for the safe evacuation of civilians trapped in areas of fighting and for urgent protection of civilians and respect for human rights in accordance with international norms.”
 On Thursday, Ukrainian President Volodymyr Zelensky said that at least “tens of thousands” of people have been killed since Putin’s 'special military operations' began on February 24.

-However, Guterres emphasised that a resolution of ongoing conflict would require “negotiations and dialogue.” “ sooner parties engage in good-faith diplomatic efforts to end this war, better for sake of Ukraine, Russia and world,” top diplomat emphasised, ding that UN stands rey to support negotiations.
+However, Guterres emphasised that a resolution of the ongoing conflict would require “negotiations and dialogue.”
+“The sooner parties engage in good-faith diplomatic efforts to end this war, the better for the sake of Ukraine, Russia and the world,” the top diplomat emphasised, adding that the UN stands ready to support negotiations.

-Visible repercussions of war
+Visible repercussions of the war

 (Image: AP)